-First, the applicant log into the GST online portal and to fill the PART A of GST FORM 01 which require PAN card detail, Mobile number, email address.
+At first, the applicant should log into the GST online portal and should fill the PART A of GST FORM 01 which requires PAN card details, mobile number and email address.
 The mobile number and the email ID is verified with the one time password.

 After this verification, the applicant will receive the reference number of his registration via mobile and email ID.
-An electronic acknowledgement sent to the person.
+An electronic acknowledgement will be sent to the person.
 Then the applicant has to fill the PART B of GST FORM-01 with his reference number that was sent after the PART A registration.
-Here all the business documents are to be submitted.
+Here, all the business documents are to be submitted.
 In case of requirement of additional information, GST FORM-03 will be given.
-After receiving the Form-03 one should go for GST FORM-04 within a week or seven working days.
+After receiving the Form-03, one should go for GST FORM-04 within a week or seven working days.

 After all the required information are submitted from Form-01 to form -04, GST FORM-06 will be given for the registration of the main and additional place of business.

 In case of unsatisfied information submitted, the registration will be cancelled using the GST FORM-05.

 No registration fee is applied for this GST registration.